-If you experience your drains backing up or moving slowly whenever you flush your toilet, then it’s time to get your sewer pipe inspected.
-The problem will usually happen to all the drains if it’s the mainline.
-Your plumbing technician can inspect your sewer pipe by sending a video camera down the line to see first hand what’s causing the problem.
+If you experience your drains backing up or moving slowly whenever you flush your toilet, then it’s time to have your sewer pipe inspected.
+The problem of a clogged mainline usually happens at some point, especially in older homes.
+Your plumbing technician can inspect your sewer pipe by completing a camera inspection.
+Once the camera goes down the line, you can see firsthand what’s causing the problem.

-Foul Odors Is A Sign Of A Leaking Sewer Main
+Foul Odor Is A Sign Of A Leaking Sewer Line

 Roots Can Be The Problem

-The slightest crack in your pipe can open the door for roots once inside your line they multiply feeding on the sewage.
-While your plumbing technician will have the tools and technology to remove the roots, they will return unless the trees removed or the sewer main receives an epoxy coating called a trenchless pipeline.
-The line is like having a brand new sewer line and can last 40 years or longer.
+The slightest crack in your pipe can open the door for roots.
+Once inside your line, they multiply and feed on the sewage.
+While your plumbing technician will have the tools and technology to remove the roots, roots will return unless the trees are removed.
+The sewer main receives an epoxy coating called a trenchless pipeline.
+After that, the line is like having a new sewer line that lasts 40 years or more.